-(Music playing.)
-Richard: Telling a story, for me, is breathing.
-It doesn't matter how I do it, if it's in motion graphics, if it's a picture, if it's a piece of video--whatever it is.
+(airy alternative music) - [Voiceover] Telling the story, for me, is breathing.
+It doesn't matter how I do it, if it's in motion graphics, if it's a picture, if it's a piece of video, whatever it is.

-(Music playing.)
-The foundation is story and storytelling.
-That's never going to change.
-Since they who have been putting pictures on cave walls, it's the story; that's what's most important.
-(Music playing.)
+Foundation is story and storytelling.
+That's never gonna change.
+Since the day we've been (deep breath) putting pictures on cave walls, is story.
+That's what's most important.
 There is a need in me to take pictures.

-When I have a camera in my hands, my head and I hope my heart are connecting in a way that says, "Press that button, press that button," and I do, and it feels amazing.
-(Music playing.)
+When I have a camera in my hands, my head, and I hope my heart, are connecting in a way that says press that button, press that button.
+And I do.
+And it feels amazing.
 It's the art, for me, of discovery.
-I love to discover: new things, new places, new people.
+I love to discover new things, new places, new people.

-It's just that.
-It's like, what could it be, what could it be?
+It's just that, it's like. (heavy breathing) What could it be?
+What could it be?
 What's around that corner?
 Oh my gosh, look at that.
-Oh, look at that!
-Click.
-Boom.
-Move on, and just keep over and over and over and over again.
-(Music playing.)
+Oh, look at that.
+Look at, click, boom, move on.
+And just keep over, and over, and over, and over again.